Updated May 3, 2018: Check out the most up-to-date information at Surety Bond Rates – FAQ.

-In an effort to help consumers better understand the niche surety industry, Insider contributors have created a 7-part series answering the most popular surety questions.
-In the 7th and final piece, we will be taking a look at the cost of a surety bond and how it is determined, as the premium someone can expect to pay varies greatly depending on the bond type.
+In an effort to help consumers better understand the niche surety industry, Surety Bond Insider contributors have created a 7-part educational series to answer the most popular surety questions.
+In the 7th and final installment, we will be taking a look at the cost of a surety bond and how it is determined, as the premium someone can expect to pay varies greatly depending on the bond type.

 The cost of a surety bond is determined by underwriters who look at a variety of information, including the applicant’s credit and the frequency with which claims are filed against the type of bond being issued.
 Because bonds are considered “zero-risk,” underwriters try to ensure that the principal is able to financially handle a claim.